PaulWen/ssi-verifier/README.md

 ## Next Steps

-- use templating to not repeat the nav bar and header configuration across every page (e.g. Thymeleafe Templating or Turbo Frames)

 - create a Dockerfile to build Docker images
 - create a Git Pipeline to build and publish the Docker Image
 - Create a Helm Chart to deploy the SSI Verifier service